 A reminder of conditions brought on by trying to protect ourselves, such as wearing a mask, or using other PPE.
 They are now less common, although remain an issue for medical staff and some members of society.

-Including a range of skin conditions in Covid-19 symptoms has become more common but they remain less prevalent than others, such as a cough, or high temperature.
-They still need to be given careful thought:
+Including a range of skin conditions in Covid-19 symptoms became more common as the pandemic progressed.
+Less prevalent than other issues, such as a cough, or high temperature but still needing to be given careful thought: